-20 Jan: Introduction to the Course/ Modern Antecedents of Terrorism.
+23 Jan: Introduction to the Course/ Modern Antecedents of Terrorism.
 Description of the course.
 The transnational issues of terrorism, proliferation, organized crime.
 Counterintelligence, rogue states, failed states as additional issues of national security concern.
 Organization of the class to consider and analyze major issues in the future.
 Terrorism in the Modern Period of Western History.
-How did governments counter terrorism when it arose in the nineteenth and early twentieth centuries.
-What government measures alleviated terrorist activity and what government measures made terrorism worse.
+How did governments counter terrorism when it arose in the nineteenth and early twentieth centuries?
+What government measures alleviated terrorist activity and what government measures made terrorism worse?
+Covert Action is a major component in the government's arsenal against terrorism.
+What is covert action, who does covert action, what are the laws governing covert action?